Rohankalkumbe/Smart-Store-Sales-Dashboard/README.md

 ---

 ## 🤝 Connect with Me
-If you found this project insightful, feel free to ⭐ the repo and connect with me on [LinkedIn](your-linkedin-url).
+If you found this project insightful, feel free to ⭐ the repo and connect with me on [LinkedIn]([your-linkedin-url](https://www.linkedin.com/in/rohan-kalkumbe-460bb0271/)).

 ---